qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - Use weak generalized reference, such as ID and handle.
 The object can be freed without having to consider how its IDs are held.
 - Use strong generalized reference, but **add a new usability state that's decoupled with object lifetime**.
 This is common in GC languages.
 Examples:
   - In JS, if you send an `ArrayBuffer` to another web worker, the `ArrayBuffer` object can still be referenced and kept alive, but the binary content is no longer accessible from that `ArrayBuffer` object.
-  - In Java, the IO-related objects (e.g. `FileInputStream`, `FileOutputStream`) can no longer be used after closing, even these objects are still referenced and still alive.
+  - In Java, the IO-related objects (e.g. `FileInputStream`) can no longer be used after closing, even these objects are still referenced and still alive.

 ## Mutable borrow exclusiveness